snithin2006/snithin2006/README.md

 # Hi, I'm Nithin Sivakumar! 👋
-Welcome to my GitHub profile!
+Welcome to my GitHub!
 I'm a Computer Science student at The University of Texas at Austin, specializing in **AI/ML**.
 I love working with tech to build all kinds of stuff, from accessibility mobile apps to AI-driven solutions and sustainable technology platforms.
 Feel free to check out and test some of my code!

 ---